 Well, Alastair has a family.
 Through his newsletter, website, and books, his family doesn’t feature.
 It’s been very much a solo venture.
 I know I’ve asked him in the past how on earth does he make the time to do these trips with a family?

 My Midsummer Morning is not just about his busking across Spain, but also part biography, with some brutally honest revelations of just how his desire for adventure put a strain on his marriage and also made him feel torn between staying at home and loving his kids and doing adventures – something he eventually broke down with and ended up having therapy.
 Yes, it is brutally honest.

 Although I often look on the expeditions professional adventurers like Alastair do with a bit of awe and envy, I like to think that we’ve tried to create a better balance of doing things with our kids, and bringing up a new generation of people who like and appreciate the outdoors.
 So it’s a relief (if not unexpected) to see that professional adventurers have similar pressures as the rest of us, and it’s not all roses.

 We’ve met a few other professional adventurers while being Ordnance Survey #GetOutside champions, including people most people know, like Ben Fogle.
 We can confirm: they’re all human!

 So, if you know of Alastair, or want to be inspired by travel and hear about the tensions it can create with your family (and perhaps how to resolve them), then get My Midsummer Morning.

-Where to Buy: My Midsummer Morning by Alastair Humphreys
+Price Guide: My Midsummer Morning by Alastair Humphreys